electron/electron/docs/api/remote.md

 # remote

-The `remote` module provides a simple way to do inter-process communication between the renderer process (web page) and the main process.
+The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.

 In Electron, only GUI-unrelated modules are available in the renderer process.
-Without the `remote` module, users who want to call a main process API in the renderer process would have to explicitly send inter-process messages to the main process.
+Without the `remote` module, users who want to call a main process API in the renderer process will have to explicitly send inter-process messages to the main process.
 With the `remote` module, you can invoke methods of the main process object without explicitly sending inter-process messages, similar to Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).